qrefine/paper-4-altlocs/README.md

 1aie_refine_001_complete_modified.pdb  ----set occupancies of H to 0 in finalised model

-1aie_trim - removal of three waters on special positions
+1aie_trim - removal of three waters on special positions as indicated in the refinement of 1aie.pdb

+Each step was repeated on 1aie_trim.pdb to produce 1aie_trim_refine_001_complete_modified.pdb

 ------------------------
 Terachem refinement with phenix-dev-3407 & Q|R v1.0-39-g395e87 starting from 1aie_trim_refine_001_complete.pdb_modified.pdb